CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-overview.md

 ![top view]( https://github.com/futurewei-cloud/arktos/docs/design-proposals/images/multi-tenancy-overview1.png "top view")

-The IAM service in the diagram can be any IAM service that supports a basic "tenant-user" concept model.
-Optionally, it provides additional concepts like roles or projects.
+The IAM service in the diagram can be any IAM service that supports a basic "tenant-user" model, where the authentication result includes a user name and the tenant name that the user belongs to.
+Optionally, the IAM service can provide additional properties like roles or projects.

 If we drill down into an Arktos cluster, it looks like this:
 ![top view]( https://github.com/futurewei-cloud/arktos/docs/design-proposals/images/multi-tenancy-overview2.png "cluster view")